bioidiap/bob.pipelines/doc/xarray.rst

    DatasetPipeline(...)

-The dictionaries are used to construct :any:`Block`’s.
+The dictionaries are used to construct :any:`Block`'s.
 You can checkout that class to see what options are possible.

-Now let’s fit our pipeline with our xarray dataset.
+Now let's fit our pipeline with our xarray dataset.
 Ideally, we want this fit step be postponed until the we call :any:`dask.compute` on our results.
 But this does not happen here which we will explain later.